CBGamesdev/chilibowlflash/readme.md

 -
 D-SuN - Creator(s?) of Mario Combat
 -
+Splapp-Me-Do - Creator of the Impossible Quiz
+-
 Ruffle - Emulator used - Website: https://ruffle.rs/#
 -
 Me - For making this